0xLeif/AppState/documentation/usage-overview.md

 - Learn about **Constants** and how to use them for immutable values in your app's state in the [Constant Usage Guide](usage-constant.md).
 - Investigate how **Dependency** is used in AppState to handle shared services, and see examples in the [State Dependency Usage Guide](usage-state-dependency.md).
 - Delve deeper into **Advanced SwiftUI** techniques like using `ObservedDependency` for managing observable dependencies in views in the [ObservedDependency Usage Guide](usage-observeddependency.md).
+- For more advanced usage techniques, like Just-In-Time creation and preloading dependencies, see the [Advanced Usage Guide](advanced-usage.md).